dbdbc/async-kartoffel/README.md

   the embassy_executor.
 - Moving the bot, stabbing, scanning etc. mutate global state, this is represented by encapsulating these functions in singletons that can be accessed using `Bot::take()`.
-- Radar scan data is now longer accessible after a new scan, this is represented by preventing any new scans as long as not all radar scans have been dropped.
+- Radar scan data is no longer accessible after a new scan, this is achieved by preventing any new scans as long as not all radar scans have been dropped.
 - Bound checking radar scan
 - `Instant` and `Duration` tyes for timers